josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🎶_they_not_like_us.md

 - White men’s proximity to elite power structures — even when poor or working-class — gives them a **sense of entitlement** and institutional cover that emboldens abuse.
 - By contrast, melanated men, themselves targeted by marginalisation and surveillance, are often the ones who **call out sexual violence** rather than collude with it.

+### Acknowledging Limits

+As a white woman, I also recognise the limits of my own testimony.
+- **Melanated women have distinct, deeply painful experiences of sexual violence**, often patterned differently than mine.
+- Their narratives are essential and must be heard on their own terms.
+- I cannot speak on their behalf, but I can hold space for their truths alongside my own.

+**Survivor undertone:** *My perspective is one thread.
+It should not eclipse the voices of melanated women, whose experiences of violence and survival are vital in shaping the full picture.*

 ### A Survivor’s Clarification

 This is not to say white men never call out abuse.
 Some do, and when they do it can matter deeply.